-The current version of the Management Regulations has been filed at the Luxembourg Trade and Companies Register, and it came into force on 01.07.2022.
-A notice of its filing in the Trade and Companies Register was published on 01.07.2022 in the "Recueil électronique des sociétés et associations", the electronic platform of the Grand Duchy of Luxembourg (hereinafter, "RESA").
+The current version of the Management Regulations was lodged with the Luxembourg Trade and Companies Register and entered into force on 01 July 2022.
+A notice of its filing in the Trade and Companies Register was published on 1 July 2022 in the "Recueil électronique des sociétés et associations", the electronic platform of the Grand Duchy of Luxembourg (hereinafter, "RESA").